hyperledger-cacti/cacti/CONTRIBUTING.md

    # Verify the new remote named 'upstream'
    git remote -v

-   # Checkout your master branch and rebase to upstream.
+   # Checkout your main branch and rebase to upstream.
-   # Run those commands whenever you want to synchronize with master branch
+   # Run those commands whenever you want to synchronize with main branch
    git fetch upstream
-   git checkout master
+   git checkout main
-   git rebase upstream/master
+   git rebase upstream/main
    ```
 3. Create your branch.
    ```
-   # Checkout the master branch - you want your new branch to come from master
+   # Checkout the main branch - you want your new branch to come from main
-   git checkout master
+   git checkout main

    # Create a new branch named `<newfeature>` (give simple informative name)
    git branch <newfeature>